What We Do

 Service Policy

 The Library’s Bibliometric Services to NIH customers come in two tiers: basic (free) services and advanced (fee-based) services.
-The program’s free services are provided with no additional cost to NIH customers up to 40 hours of staff time on a specific analysis and limited to four per individual, office, laboratory, or division within a specific NIH ICO for the fiscal year.
-Fee-based custom analyses that exceed 40 hours or the limited number of analyses per year are available at an hourly rate.
+The free services are provided with no additional cost to NIH customers up to 40 hours of staff time on a specific analysis and limited to four per office, laboratory, or division within a specific NIH ICO for the calendar year.
+For reports on an individual author's publications, free services are provided with no additional cost to NIH customers up to 6 hours of staff time per report.
+As part of the free services, a previously produced report may be updated once per calendar year.
+Fee-based custom analyses that exceed 40 hours, or 6 hours for individual author reports, or the limited number of analyses per year are available at an hourly rate.
 For further information, see the bibliometrics contact on this page.